 With all that in mind, let’s see what sorts of food items you can get in the wilderness and where you can find them.

 Since we feel it’s always important to know why something is good for you, we’ll explain their benefits as we go.
 We don’t want you to memorize these foods by heart, so understanding their use can help you remember them when the need arises.
+See our tips on what wild plants you can eat to survive for more details.

 There are a lot of plants and roots you can go for in the wild, but the most common ones you can find during winter are: